Mordin Solus

 Mordin Solus is a fictional character in BioWare's Mass Effect franchise, who serves as a party member (or "squadmate") in Mass Effect 2.
-A salarian (one of Mass Effects alien races) physician and life scientist who was once a member of the salarian intelligence organization Special Tasks Group ("STG") earlier in his life, Mordin is depicted as a fast-talking and affable individual who is initially guided by scientific principles and logic, but later changes his mind and adopts strong moral standards as well as a respect for all forms of life.
+Mordin returns as a supporting character in Mass Effect 3.
+A Salarian (one of Mass Effects alien races) scientist who was once a member of the Salarian intelligence organization Special Tasks Group ("STG") earlier in his life, Mordin is depicted as a fast-talking and affable individual who is initially guided by scientific principles and logic, but later changes his mind and attempts to undo his earlier work.
+Mordin is voiced by Michael Beattie in Mass Effect 2 and William Salyers in Mass Effect 3.

-Within the series' narrative, Mordin helped create and distribute measures to strengthen an artificial population control plague, named the Genophage, used against the krogan, a fast-breeding warlike alien race.
-He returns in Mass Effect 3, where he returns to STG as a special consultant, whilst also working as an inside source for Clan Urdnot, the dominant kinship group among the krogan.
-His goal is to develop a cure for the Genophage in response to the galaxy-wide invasion by the antagonistic Reapers and intends to distribute it in the atmosphere of Tuchanka, the krogan homeworld.
-The ninth issue of Mass Effect: Foundation explores the backstory behind his contributions to the strengthened Genophage.
+Within the series' narrative, Mordin helped create and distribute measures to strengthen an artificial population control plague, named the genophage, used against the Krogan, a fast-breeding warlike alien race.
+Mordin is recruited in Mass Effect 2 as the Normandys main doctor and scientist and defends his work on the genophage.
+He returns in Mass Effect 3, where he attempts to manufacture a cure for the genophage in response to the galaxy-wide invasion by the antagonistic Reapers and intends to distribute it in the atmosphere of Tuchanka, the Krogan home world.
+Mordin also makes an appearance in the ninth issue of the Mass Effect: Foundation comic series.
+Inspiration for his face was taken from Clint Eastwood, with developers differentiating him from other Salarians by making him older and removing one of his horns.
+David Kates composed his musical theme, a highly electronic piece that contains many counterpoint elements.